jcolag/silver-bat-01-seeking-refuge/text/12-mercy.md

 "We are *safe*, though," Mnoqislasch points out, "and I even learned that Buttercup song!"

 I really appreciate the sentiment, of course, but I can tell that's a transparent lie.
-I mean, sure, Mnoqislasch probably does have the lyrics down, but sitting around in the desert, already getting dehydrated, as we get close to noon?
+Sure, Mnoqislasch probably does have the lyrics down, but sitting around in the desert, already getting dehydrated, as we get close to noon?
 I'm not convinced that should be on the right side of anybody's definition of safety.

 Honestly, after fights, stabbings, gun-fights, a car chase, and kidnapping, sitting out on the side of the road would be a truly obnoxious way to die.
 It's certainly not the story I want told at my funeral.